 The other area the Wisconsin SILC will be focused on this SPIL three-year period is the Financial Plan.
 Although Wisconsin provides IL core services on a statewide basis, more funding is needed to reach underserved populations and geographic regions of the state more efficiently.
 WILN will be pursing an increase in state and federal resources to provide IL core services to more people with disabilities statewide.

 For the 2021-2023 SPIL, the SILC Resource Plan totals $161,783 on an annual basis, for a total of $485,349 for the three-year SPIL period.
 This funding will be allocated to the Wisconsin SILC to support its operations, meet SILC assurances, evaluate the SPIL, and achieve SPIL goals.
+Per guidance from ACL, Federal Fiscal Year 2024 SILC Resource Plan and ILC funding allocations were added to the SPIL.

 WCILC is allocated $65,000 on annual basis, for a total of $195,000 for the three-year SPIL period for reporting on WILN SPIL goals.